KevinFrantz/docker-symfony/README.md

-# Docker Symfony (PHP7-FPM - NGINX - MySQL - ELK)
+# Docker Symfony 4^ (PHP7^-FPM - NGINX - MySQL - ELK)

 [![Build Status](https://travis-ci.org/maxpou/docker-symfony.svg?branch=master)](https://travis-ci.org/maxpou/docker-symfony)

 ![](doc/schema.png)

 Docker-symfony gives you everything you need for developing Symfony application.
 This complete stack run with docker and [docker-compose (1.7 or higher)](https://docs.docker.com/compose/).
+This Version is not backwards compatible to older Symfony versions.
+It containes the state of the art environment for symfony applications.

 ## Installation